 Most key Offshore practices will endeavor to ensure that all relocation costs are covered.
 Relocation packages will often include a lump sum cash or cash against receipts to cover general shipping costs, as well as flights and accommodation.

 Our specialist International teams at Hydrogen remain busy across our Global network and are looking to speak to talented associates coming from the Commonwealth Jurisdictions.
-For a confidential discussion, please get in touch at firstname.lastname@example.org or on 02070020143.Posted about 2 years ago
+For a confidential discussion, please get in touch at firstname.lastname@example.org or on 02070020143.Posted over 2 years ago